 ISCA expects the following from ITRWs (and Sponsored Events, whenever possible):

 - reduced registration fees for ISCA members

 - a report on the workshop within one month of the end of the event

 - a copy of the proceedings for the archive (abstracts and keywords required for indexing)

 - a portion of any profits to be put by towards additional grants for subsequent related events

-- we expect organisers of workshops to be aware of the aspects of self-plagiarism that can arise from publication of similar papers in satellite workshops as well as in related conference proceedings and to help ISCA to reduce the occurrence of near-duplicate submissions while encouraging the development of progressive publication.
+- we expect organizers of workshops to be aware of the aspects of self-plagiarism that can arise from publication of similar papers in satellite workshops as well as in related conference proceedings and to help ISCA to reduce the occurrence of near-duplicate submissions while encouraging the development of progressive publication.

 Useful information for workshop organizers:

 - Download the role of ISCA Workshop Coordinator;

 - Download the guidelines of ISCA Workshops (includes a checklist for future organizers)

 - download ISCA logos for publicity purposes

 For a list of the past Tutorial and Research Workshops, see the ISCA archive.

 Some proceedings and/or CDROMs of ITRWs (ETRWs) organized by ISCA are still available and can be ordered from the ISCA Secretariat.
 Click here to see the Proceedings/CD-ROMs order form.